dottorepie/synthf/README.md

 ~find SuperColider startup file in SuperCollider file in User Library

-~open startup.scd and paste in the writing environment of SC the contnet of the synthf.scd (with no image loaded the synth will crash)
+~open startup.scd and paste in the writing environment of SC, the contnet of the synthf.scd (with no image loaded the synth will crash)

 ~save startup.scd and overwrite previous save